-I am a PhD student at MIT, under the supervision of Konstantinos Daskalakis.
+I am a PhD student at MIT, advised by Konstantinos Daskalakis.
 I received a Bachelor’s and a Master’s degree from the Technion, Israel, under the supervision of Prof. Yuval Filmus.

 I am interested in theoretical computer science, especially in learning theory and complexity.
 My recent works are on learning with computational constraints: limited memory or communication, computation under privacy constraints or learning with statistical queries.